JChoide/tweepy-analytics/README.md

 # tweepy-analytics

-Contains the code for all my summer tweepy projects
+Contains the code for my Fiorentina vs Benfica mini-project.
+Includes:
+- script to filter by time and word
+- script to find team statistics (tweet count, language, location)